argoproj-labs/argocd-autopilot/cmd/commands/assets/kustomization_readme.md

 ```

 ## Application Types
+> If you don't specify the application `--type` argocd-autopilot will try to clone the source repository and infer the application type [automatically](https://argoproj.github.io/argo-cd/user-guide/tool_detection/#tool-detection)

 * ### Directory application
   Such an application references a specific directory at a given repo URL, path and revision.
 It will be persisted in the GitOps Repository as a single file at `apps/<APP_NAME>/<PROJECT_NAME>/config.json`.